pqrkchqps/diehard-dot-fund/lib/plugins/README.md

   plugin.use_class 'models/kickflip'
 ```

-We spin up our Diehard_Fund instance, and voila!
+We spin up our DiehardFund instance, and voila!
 ```
 > Kickflip.new.perform
 100 points!